veikkos/chester/README.md

 # Chester - veikkos' Game Boy emulator

-Game Boy emulator written in C language with minimal dependencies.
+Game Boy emulator written in C language with minimal dependencies with portable library part.

 ## Important ##

-Chester is probably NOT suitable for playing games, as weird as it may sound.
+Chester is probably NOT suitable for actually playing games.
 It is my attempt to learn emulator programming and is probably not accurate and stable enough for real gaming use.

 ## What it does ##